cintajune10/cinta.github.io/index.md

 <img src="images/employee compensation analysis.jpg?raw=true"/>

-- Using EDA algorith analyse the marks scored by the students in college.
-- To understand the influcense of various factors like economic, personal and social on the students performance.
-- To predict the major factors influencing the test scores and to improve students performance in eact test.
+- K-means clustering is used to predict the salary of the employees.
+- The dataset is hosted by the city of San Francisco and is updated anually.